Purdue-CS193/homework-0-screws101/index.md

 - My teachers are cool
 - The homework is easy
+- The slides are neat
+- I learn cool stuff

 1. Look at this Numbered List
 2. Very Cool Numbered List